patmood/hugegif/README.md

 [DEMO](http://patmood.github.io/hugegif)

 ## TODO
+- add to the collection when reaching the end (partially done - models get replaced, not added)
 - show 'not found' when going to an individual link that fails to fetch
-- load subreddit collection when individual link is fetched
 - upload image
-- add 'fetch after' logic
 - media queries to make sure mobile looks hot

 ## Resources